agnesfromeverywhere/thepsychedelicdigest/posts/the-fadiman-protocol-explained-2026.md

 ## Who Should Not Use It

 The Fadiman Protocol is not appropriate for people with a personal or family history of psychosis, schizophrenia, or bipolar I disorder.
 It is not recommended during pregnancy or breastfeeding.
 Anyone taking SSRIs or MAOIs should consult a medical professional before starting, as the interactions at microdose levels are not well studied.
 The [Zendo Project](https://zendoproject.org) and [MAPS](https://maps.org) both publish harm reduction resources that cover contraindications in detail.

+## How It Compares to Other Protocols

+The Stamets Stack doses four days on, three days off, and combines psilocybin with lion's mane mushroom and niacin.
+It is more intensive and may suit people specifically focused on neurogenesis and cognitive enhancement.
+The Every Other Day protocol is simpler but carries a higher risk of tolerance accumulation over time.

+For most people starting out, the Fadiman Protocol is the right first choice.
+It is structured enough to produce meaningful data without being demanding enough to become a stressor.

 ## Frequently Asked Questions

 **What is the Fadiman Protocol in simple terms?**